BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**

-- **Mithril Coat** `PASSIVE` - A piece of Mithril armour, additionally Bilbo may re-roll Fate rolls of a 1.
+- **Mithril Coat** `PASSIVE`

+A piece of Mithril armour, additionally Bilbo may re-roll Fate rolls of a 1.

-- **Sting** `ACTIVE` - An Elven hand weapon, Bilbo gains +1 Strength when making strikes with Sting.
+- **Sting** `ACTIVE`

+An Elven hand weapon, Bilbo gains +1 Strength when making strikes with Sting.

-- **It has not yet Awoken** `PASSIVE` - Bilbo ignores the Sauron's Will section of the rules for the One Ring.
+- **It has not yet Awoken** `PASSIVE`

+Bilbo ignores the Sauron's Will section of the rules for the One Ring.
 Furthermore, if Bilbo is the only model left on his controlling player's side, and is wearing the One Ring, he is not removed as a casualty as would usually be the case.

 </div>